Where to stay in Coron?

 I’m not going to name names.
-But I will urge you to assert your right for complete and true information when dealing with tour and travel agencies.
+But I will tell you that you have the right to get full and accurate information from tour and travel agencies.
 If you don’t like asking about the tiniest details – you really should, for your own convenience.

-Here are some questions you can ask before you pay any Coron Tour Package with accommodation:
+Here are some questions you can ask before you pay for any Coron Tour Package with accommodation: